salt-die/batgrl/docs/_sources/user/pong_tutorial.rst.txt

     if __name__ == "__main__":
         Pong().run()

-Widgets are interactive graphic elements that make up our app.
+Widgets are interactive graphic elements that make up your app.
 In fact, the app is just a tree of widgets.
 The base `Widget` class is little more than a container for other widgets, but it can be given a background color pair.

 The app's `add_widget` method adds a widget to the root widget in the widget tree.
 The root widget always has a size